 Biological Sciences

-From year one, you’ll choose which topics to study and which you avoid, so that from the get go, you’re defining your degree and putting your skills and knowledge into place for a vibrant future.
-You’ll have access to modules across all scales of biological systems from biotechology, cell biology, genetics, microbiology and biochemistry, to biomedicine, neuroscience, human health and disease, to biodiversity, evolution, sustainability and climate change.
-More than half of our Biological Science students are taking modules across this full spectrum of the biological sciences.
+From year one, you’ll be defining your degree and putting your skills and knowledge into place for a vibrant future.
+You’ll have access to modules across all scales of biological systems from biotechnology, cell biology, genetics, microbiology and biochemistry, to biomedicine, neuroscience, human health and disease, to biodiversity, evolution, sustainability and climate change.
+More than half of our Biological Science students are taking modules across this full spectrum of the subject.

 You’ll have the chance to carry out your own research projects in the lab or the field.
-You might do research in the lab using the latest, cutting-edge equipment to study proteins and enzymes, analyse stem cells, sequence DNA or image cells; alternatively, you might work in the lab or the field on how organisms and populations grow and how biodiversity is managed.
-No matter what you’ll choose, it’ll give you invaluable hands-on experience in your chosen area.
+You might do research in the lab using the latest, cutting-edge equipment to study proteins and enzymes, analyse stem cells, sequence DNA or image cells.
+Alternatively, you might work in the lab or the field to explore how organisms and populations grow and how biodiversity is managed.
+No matter what you choose, it’ll give you invaluable hands-on experience in your chosen area.

 You might choose to do field research projects in the Peak District National Park, or to embark on a once-in a lifetime field course in the UK or abroad.
 You can make the most of our links with the NHS, completing research on cancer and ageing in conjunction with the Sheffield Teaching Hospitals.
 You can even choose to combine these areas.